loggar/springboot25/docs/shutdown-springboot-application-port.md

 However, run `mvn spring-boot:run` on Eclipse IDE does not exit its actuator port when it is terminated on the IDE.

 ```
-# Embeded Tomcat is running on Eclipse IDE and terminated on the console
+# Embed Tomcat is running on Eclipse IDE and terminated on the console

 $ netstat -ano | findstr :26080